The tax on assets was established by Law No. 557- 05 and is levied on the total assets of legal entities or individuals with sole proprietorships.

 ASSETS EXCLUDED FROM THE TAX

-Investments in shares of other companies, land in rural areas, prepaid tax and real estate for livestock and agriculture will not be taken into consideration for the tax base.
+Investments in shares of other companies, land in rural areas, prepaid tax, and real estate for livestock and agriculture will not be considered for the tax base.

-The asset tax rate corresponds to 1% of the taxable base.
+The tax rate on assets corresponds to 1% of the taxable base.

 Those companies that are not subject to the payment of income tax are exempted from the payment of this tax.

 They may also request a temporary exclusion before the Dirección General de Impuestos Internos – DGII (General Directorate of Internal Taxes in the Dominican Republic):